THE BEST WARM GRAY CABINET COLOUR: Benjamin Moore Revere Pewter

 THE DEPTH OF REVERE PEWTER ON CABINETS – SHOULD YOU DARKEN IT?

-Revere Pewter has an LRV of 55.77 which means it’s a light depth paint colour, but ooooo, it’s darn close to being a light-medium depth as it has a bit more meat on its bones.
+Revere Pewter has an LRV of 55.05, which means it’s a light-depth paint colour, but it’s darn close to being a light-medium depth as it has a bit more meat on its bones.

-Revere Pewter is regular strength in the above kitchen, countertop unknown
+Revere Pewter is regular strength in the above kitchen; the countertop is unknown

-However, you might find that via the sheen of cabinet paint (recommended SATIN finish), the colour can appear a bit lighter than you expect, especially if you’ve seen Revere Pewter on walls (in a matte or eggshell finish).
+However, you might find that the sheen of cabinet paint (the recommended SATIN finish) makes the Revere Pewter appear a bit lighter than you expect, especially if you’ve seen it on walls (in a matte or eggshell finish).
 For this reason, I OFTEN suggest darkening Revere Pewter by 25% or 50% – heck, get samples made up of both.
 Painting kitchen cabinets is a MASSIVE PROJECT; it’s well worth taking your time with sampling!

 In this next beautiful kitchen by Lewis Remodelling, the Revere Pewter cabinets are darkened by 25%…